Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricNodeType.md

 ```

 ## DESCRIPTION
-Add a new node type to the cluster
+Add a new node type to a existing cluster

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Add-AzureRmServiceFabricNodeType -ResourceGroupName myResourceGroup -ClusterName myCluster -NodeTypeName n2 -Capacity 5 -VmUserName adminName -VmPassword User@123
+PS c:\> $pwd = ConvertTo-SecureString -String 'Password$123456' -AsPlainText -Force PS C:\> Add-AzureRmServiceFabricNodeType -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeType 'n2' -Capacity 5 -VmUserName 'adminName' -VmPassword $pwd
 ```

-This command will add a new node type n2 with capacity with 5, and the vm admin username is adminName password is User@123
+This command will add a new NodeType 'n2' with capacity with 5, and the vm admin or login user name is 'adminName'.

 ## PARAMETERS